AriFordsham/GHCWiki/sequent-core.md

 - Dump the CoreToStg join point analysis in favour of the known join points.

   - ~~Check: does the CoreToStg analysis miss any JoinPointIds~~ (warning now in place)
+  - Known cases where CoreToStg finds a join point where OccurAnal doesn't:

+    - Function is polymorphic in its return type
+    - Function is mentioned in RULES, which Core Prep strips

+      - Could solve this by running OccurAnal one last time *after* Core Prep (would need to turn off binder swap); this might also eliminate dead code kept alive by RULES only

 - Question: since STG is untyped, could it find more join points than JPA does?)

   - Yes, at least in one case: when the putative join point is polymorphic in its return type.

-- Currently CorePrep adds a void arg for a nullary join point.
+- ~~Currently CorePrep adds a void arg for a nullary join point.
 Check: why?
-What goes wrong if we don't do this?
+What goes wrong if we don't do this?~~ (done; `CoreToStg` relied on the old let/app invariant)

 - Idea: heap check for join point done at call site, not in join point itself.
-(Does not work for recursive join oints.)
+(Does not work for recursive join points.)

 - `CoreUnfold.sizeExpr`: SPJ claims: we should charge nothing for a join point binding or for its lambdas, or for its call.
 (Reason: a join-point binding generates no allocation.)
 Luke thinks that this was catastrophic in at least one case.
 Investigate.